 The leadership team is visible and engaged.
 Mrs Bettany is supported by a stable governing body and the South East Stafford Academy Trust.
 The school's values of respect, aspiration, enjoyment, courage, collaboration, and love are not just slogans but are actively lived out in the classroom and playground.

-The 2024 KS2 results tell a compelling story of success.
-At Leasowes, 93% of pupils met the expected standard in reading, writing, and mathematics combined.
-This is a staggering 31% above the England average of 62%.
+The 2024-25 / 2025 KS2 results tell a compelling story of success.
+At Leasowes, 90% of pupils met the expected standard in reading, writing, and mathematics combined, based on a cohort of 64.

-Even more impressive is the depth of achievement.
-At the higher standard, 46% of pupils achieved greater depth across all three core subjects, compared to the England average of just 8%.
-This level of performance indicates that nearly half of the cohort is performing significantly above their age related expectations.
+The depth of achievement remains a strength.
+At the higher standard, 20% of pupils achieved greater depth across reading, writing and mathematics combined.
+This level of performance indicates that a meaningful group of pupils is working securely above age related expectations.

 Subject specific performance is equally robust.
-In mathematics, 97% of pupils reached the expected standard with an average scaled score of 110.
-Reading also saw an average scaled score of 110, with 90% meeting the expected standard.
-Grammar, punctuation, and spelling (GPS) achieved an average score of 112, with 71% of pupils reaching the high score threshold.
-These figures confirm the school's status as a leader in primary outcomes both locally and in England.
+In mathematics, 100% of pupils reached the expected standard with an average scaled score of 111.
+Reading saw an average scaled score of 109, with 90% meeting the expected standard.
+Grammar, punctuation, and spelling (GPS) achieved an average score of 114, with 70% of pupils reaching the high score threshold.
+These figures confirm the school's status as a strong primary performer both locally and in England.

 England ranks and key metrics (where available)